 BtK is available in many forms including dusts, liquids and granules.
 Apply the petunia insecticide to the petunia plant so that when the pest feeds, it ingests the BtK.
 The toxin causes paralysis, which stops the pest from feeding and kills it within a few days.

 Use diatomaceous earth (DE) as a broad spectrum insecticide to kill soft-bodied petunia pests like caterpillars, thrips, aphids, slugs and snails.
 It works by dehydrating the insect to the point of death.

-Apply DE to the foliage and soil.
+Apply DE to the foliage and soil around your petunias.
 Restrict application to areas where pests are a problem because it also kills beneficial pollinating insects like honeybees and butterflies.
-When applying diatomaceous earth, wear a mask because it may irritate mucous membranes.
+When applying DE, wear a mask because it may irritate mucous membranes.

 Petunia plants that have pests like aphids, mites, mealy bugs, scale and whiteflies may benefit from horticultural oil.
 Petunia pests and their eggs are smothered by horticultural oil.
-Lightweight horticultural oils provide more thorough leaf coverage and dormant horticultural oils are heavier versions for woody plants and trees.
+Lightweight horticultural oils provide more thorough leaf coverage, and dormant horticultural oils are heavier versions for woody plants and trees.

 Follow the package mixing instructions, and spray the horticultural oil on the tops and bottoms of the petunia foliage to keep bugs away.
 If daytime temperatures exceed 85 degrees Fahrenheit or nighttime temperatures drop below freezing, avoid using horticultural oils.
 Spray either early in the morning or in the evening to avoid direct sunlight.